wjmpantig/wjmpantig/README.md

 # 👋 Hello there!
 I'm Winfred Pantig, you can call me Wayne (everyone does).
 I'm a Freelance developer.

-## Need Help?
+## 🆘 Need Help?
-Want a customised website?
+✨ Want a customised website?

-Got a great idea and want to see it in action?
+💡 Got a great idea and want to see it in action?

-Having trouble with your code?
+😢 Having trouble with your code?

-Just message me at hello@winf.red 😀
+📩 Just message me at hello@winf.red 😀
-## Skills
+## ⛏ Skills
-Here are the technologies/concepts that I'm experienced with
+Here are some technologies/concepts that I'm experienced with

 I didn't list all of them as I might have some secret skills.
 Just ask me 😉
 ### Front-End